-The products of this TOE provide various memory sizes and interface configurations to the user although the hardware of all products of this TOE is equal.
+Besides the various interfaces principle differences present within the TOE products: The products of this TOE provide various memory sizes and interface configurations to the user although the hardware of all products of this TOE is equal.
 The differences are achieved by means of blocking resulting from different configurations.
+That means for example that the SLE66CLX127PEM is from hardware perspective equal to the SLE66CLX206PE but comes instead of a 20 kByte EEPROM with a user available 12 kByte EEPROM and with the ability for Mifare® communication.
+For the memory organization, see Table 4.